Rain still falling in California after major storm breaks records

 California has been in the grip of a record-shattering, multi-year drought that has forced officials to sharply reduce water supplies to farms and prompted drastic conservation measures statewide.

-Prior to Tuesday’s storm, downtown Los Angeles had recorded a total of only 5.89 inches (15 cm) of rain for 2014, compared to the 15 inches (38 cm) the region receives in a typical year.
+Prior to Tuesday’s storm, downtown Los Angeles had recorded a total of only 5.89 inches of rain for 2014, compared to the 15 inches the region receives in a typical year.

 Boldt said the storm, the first of California’s winter season that typically begins in December, was of some help in long-parched areas but would not be nearly enough on its own to ameliorate the drought.